List of Aston Villa F.C. records and statistics: Record transfer fees

 This section lists the record transfer fees paid by the club for a player.
-The highest transfer fee received by the club is the £100 million fee paid by Manchester City for Jack Grealish in August 2021.
+The highest transfer fee received by the club is the £117 million fee paid by Chelsea for Morgan Rogers in July 2026.
 The sale at the time was a British transfer record.
-The highest initial fee Aston Villa have ever paid for a player was £50 million for Belgian midfielder Amadou Onana from Everton in July 2024.
+The highest initial fee Aston Villa have ever paid for a player was £52 million for Swiss midfielder Johan Manzambi from Freiburg in July 2026.